UBC-MDS/DSCI-532_2025_24_police_killings/reports/m4-reflection.md

 ### Strengths and Limitations
 - **Strengths**:
   - Intuitive and user-friendly interface.
-  - Comprehensive visualizations (maps, bar charts, pie charts, summary tables).
+  - Comprehensive visualizations (maps, bar charts and line charts).
   - Effective use of interactivity to explore data.
 - **Limitations**:
   - Limited to data from 2015-2016.